The-AVR/AVR-2022/content/en/rc-transmitter-setup/setting-up-the-channels/_index.md

 you can specify which exact input should be mapped to the channel.
 It is also explained in [section 6.7 of the transmitter manual]({{< static "files/FS-i6S-User-manual-20170706-compressed.pdf" >}}).

-For the VRC drone, we provide a default channel setup which allows for maximum utility of the available channels, which can be found below.
+For the AVR drone, we provide a default channel setup which allows for maximum utility of the available channels, which can be found below.
 In future references, we will always use the channel setup as provided here.